-Acute aortic dissection is a relatively rare but life-threatening condition which requires rapid recognition and urgent treatment in a specialist centre.
+Acute aortic dissection is a relatively rare but life-threatening condition.
+It requires rapid recognition and urgent treatment in a specialist centre.
 The symptoms and signs can be confusing and aortic dissection may be mistaken for other conditions, leading to delay in diagnosis.

-This investigation forms the second of two parts based on this event.
+This investigation is the second of two parts based on this event.
 The first part, ‘Transfer of critically ill adults’, was published in January 2019.
-This part seeks to understand the factors affecting the recognition of acute aortic dissection, focussing on the role of the emergency department.
+This part seeks to understand the factors affecting the recognition of acute aortic dissection, including the role of the emergency department.

 The aorta is the largest artery in the body.
 Acute dissection occurs when a spontaneous tear allows blood to flow between the layers of the wall of the aorta, which may then rupture with catastrophic consequences.
 There are about 2,500 cases per year in England, with around 50% of patients dying before they reach a specialist centre for care and 20-30% of patients dying before they reach any hospital.

 Our investigation identifies a number of risks in the diagnostic process which might result in the condition being missed.
 These include aortic dissection not being suspected because patients can initially appear quite well or because symptoms might be attributed to a heart or lung condition.

 It also highlights that once the diagnosis is suspected, an urgent CT scan is required to confirm that an acute aortic dissection is present.

 The investigation explores decision-making processes in the emergency department and ways these might be improved, particularly when the diagnosis is uncertain.